AplexOS/en/User's_Guide.md

 ## Setup development environment

 * Using VMware to install: ** Ubuntu 12.04 64-bit system **.
-If you do not have an Ubuntu 12.04 image, use the `board-support / VMware-Workstation / ubuntu-12.04-desktop-amd64.iso` image in the BSP package.
+If you do not have an Ubuntu 12.04 image, use the `board-support/VMware-Workstation/ubuntu-12.04-desktop-amd64.iso` image in the BSP package.
 * Install the package, if there is an error, please execute `sudo apt-get update` to continue:
 ```shell
     sudo apt-get update